vlinecars/vlinecars.github.io/_posts/2020-10-09-new-vlocity-train-cab-design.md

 Numbered VL80-88, changes include:

 - Modified cab frame structure to increase crash-worthiness
-- High Capacicity Signalling equipment installed and set up for trial.
+- High Capacity Signalling equipment installed and set up for trial.
 - Cab layout changed to incorporate ergonomic requirements and changes to cab structure and equipment.
 - Altered seating layout to accommodate more standing passengers.
 - Toilet reinstated in the DM car.